-However, waterproofing isn’t a necessity, but it’s a great added advantage I think when it comes in protecting your spotting scope from moisture and water, as well as from dust and dirt.
-Surely, this will ensure that it serves you for a long time in all types of environment.
+However, waterproofing isn’t a necessity, but it’s a great added advantage, I think when it comes to protecting your spotting scope from moisture and water, as well as from dust and dirt.
+Admittedly, this will ensure that it serves you for a long time in all types of environments.

-The weight of a spotting scope isn’t a major factor while choosing a great spotting scope, but might be an important consideration depending on your usage.
+The weight of a spotting scope isn’t a significant factor while choosing an enormous spotting scope, but might be an important consideration depending on your usage.
 This is why you should carefully consider the weight based on how and where you intend to use the spotting scope.

 Like, if you are a hunter, then you should go for a lighter spotting scope.
-On the other hand, if you intend to fix it on a given spot for a long time, mounting it with a tripod, then even a heavier model should be ok.
+On the other hand, if you intend to fix it on a given spot for a long time, mounting it with a tripod, then even a more massive model should be ok.

 Angled or Straight Spotting Scope

-Lastly, the thing that you need to determine that which model of Spotting scope you actually need.
-In general, there are two primary designs available for viewing through a spotting scope: the angled eyepiece or a straight one.
+Lastly, the thing that you need to determine which model of Spotting scope you need.
+In general, there are two original designs available for viewing through a spotting scope: the angled eyepiece or a straight one.